dmenezesgabriel/fiap-postech-selfservice-fastfood/README.md

 > Access http://localhost:8000/docs and get the docs by swagger.

+## Docs

+On docs folder you can check our architechture solution and our collection with endpoints

 ## K8s

 You can find the Kubernetes manifests at `k8s` directory.